slackydev/Express/README.md

 *   JVM (Interpreted Mode): By a factor of 2x.
 *   Python: By an order of magnitude.

-However, using global vars and references incurs a penalty due to design choices.
+Note: Using global references, and reference args incurs a small penalty due to design choices.
-The same goes for type mixing, and is not recommended where avoidable.
+The same goes for type mixing, which even hits harder, and is not recommended where avoidable.

-In limited tests the performance is around what (JS) v8 Node.js/chrome produces, bot often slower.
+In limited tests the performance peaks at about (JS) v8 Node.js/chrome speed, but usually slower.

 ---